aaronlelevier/django-ember-example-project/DEV-README.md

 ## How to run project

-Once all above global dependencies are installed, to build the project and install all dependencies for Ember and Django, from the project home run:
+Once all above global dependencies are installed, to build the project and install all dependencies for Ember and Django, from the project home:

 ```
-./setup.sh
+# create virualenv and install pip dependencies
+cd Rover-Django
+python3 -m venv venv
+source venv/bin/activate
+pip install -r requirements.txt

+# build project
+bash ../setup.sh

+# run project
-cd Rover-Django/rover/
+cd ../Rover-Django/rover/
 ./manage.py runserver
 ```